LahiruPerera/Java---The-Complete-Reference/Chapter-1/Chapter-1.md

     Java is an object-oriented programming language.
 Everything in Java is an object.
 Object-oriented means we organize our software as a combination of different types of objects that incorporates both data and behavior.

 	*Basic concepts of OOPs* are:
-		-Object
-		-Class
-		-Inheritance
-		-Polymorphism
-		-Abstraction
-		-Encapsulation
+		- Object
+		- Class
+		- Inheritance
+		- Polymorphism
+		- Abstraction
+		- Encapsulation

-- **Robust** : *program must execute reliably.* Java is robust because:
+- **Robust** :

+    *program must execute reliably.* Java is robust because:
-		-It uses strong memory management.
+		- It uses strong memory management.
-		-There is a lack of pointers that avoids security problems.
+		- There is a lack of pointers that avoids security problems.
-		-There is automatic garbage collection in java which runs on the Java Virtual Machine to get rid of objects which are not being used by a Java application anymore.
+		- There is automatic garbage collection in java which runs on the Java Virtual Machine to get rid of objects which are not being used by a Java application anymore.
-		-There are exception handling and the type checking mechanism in Java.
+		- There are exception handling and the type checking mechanism in Java.
 All these points make Java robust.

 - **Architecture neutral** :

 	Java is architecture neutral because there are no implementation dependent features, for example, the size of primitive types is fixed.

 - **Interpreted & High Performance** :

     Java is faster than other traditional interpreted programming languages because Java bytecode is "close" to native code.